Horospherical varieties with quotient singularities: Preliminaries

 \subsection{Cox construction}

-In this subsection, we summarize the Cox construction for horospherical varieties; compare with \cite[Section 5.2]{monahan2023horospherical-stack}.
-The general theory of this Cox construction, in its most general form, is discussed in great detail in \cite{arzhantsev2015cox-rings} (primarily Sections 1.4 and 1.6, and see Section 4.5.4 on spherical varieties).
+In this subsection, we summarize the Cox construction for horospherical varieties.
+The Cox ring and Cox construction for spherical varieties was first studied by Brion \cite{brion2007total-coordinate}; our summary is a simplified version of Brion's treatment because we are only interested in horospherical varieties (compare with \cite[Section 5.2]{monahan2025horospherical-stack}).
+The general theory of this Cox construction is discussed in great detail in \cite{arzhantsev2015cox-rings} (primarily Sections 1.4 and 1.6, and see Section 4.5.4 on spherical varieties).

 Let $X$ be a $G/H$-horospherical variety with associated coloured fan $\Sigma^c$ on $N$.
 For this construction, we assume that $X$ has no torus factors, meaning that $X$ is \textit{not} $G$-equivariantly isomorphic to $X_1\times T_1$ where $X_1$ is a horospherical $G$-variety of smaller dimension than $X$ and $T_1$ is a nontrivial torus; see \cite[Section 5.6]{monahan2023overview} for full details on torus factors in horospherical varieties.
 Although we explain how to remove this assumption in \cref{torus factor in cox construction}.